Handling team conflict well distinguishes outstanding leaders.

 5. Schedule the Finish

-Whatever the next steps you and the people involved agree on, be sure to schedule a time in the future where you will all review what happened and ensure that everyone followed through on their commitments and responsibilities.
+Whatever the next steps you and the people involved agree on, be sure to schedule a time in the future when you will all review what happened and ensure that everyone followed through on their commitments and responsibilities.
 Scheduling the finish ensures that you won’t repeatedly have to revisit this same team conflict.

 6. Bonus: Equip Your Team to Resolve Conflict Together